The Witches (novel): Plot

-To demonstrate the formula's effectiveness, the Grand High Witch brings in a child named Bruno Jenkins, a rich and often greedy boy lured to the convention hall with the promise of free chocolate.
+To demonstrate the formula's effectiveness, the Grand High Witch brings in a child named Bruno Jenkins, a rich and greedy boy lured to the convention hall with the promise of free chocolate.
 She reveals that she had tricked Bruno into eating a chocolate bar laced with the formula the day before, and had set the "alarm" to go off during the meeting.
 The potion takes effect, transforming Bruno into a mouse before the assembled witches.
 Shortly after, the witches detect the narrator's presence and corner him.
 The Grand High Witch then pours an entire bottle of Formula 86 down his throat, and the overdose instantly turns him into a mouse.
 However, the transformed child retains his mentality, personality and even his voice - refusing to be lured into a mouse-trap.
 After tracking down Bruno, the transformed boy returns to his grandmother's hotel room and tells her what he has learned.
 He suggests turning the tables on the witches by slipping the potion into their evening meal.
 With some difficulty, he manages to get his hands on a bottle of the potion from the Grand High Witch's room.

-After an attempt to return Bruno to his parents fails spectacularly (mainly due to his mother's fear of mice), the grandmother takes Bruno and the narrator to the dining hall.
+After an attempt to return Bruno to his parents fails spectacularly (mainly due to his mother's fear of mice), the grandmother takes him and the narrator to the dining hall.
 The narrator enters the kitchen, where he pours the potion into the green pea soup intended for the witches' dinner.
 On the way back from the kitchen, a cook spots the narrator and chops off part of his tail with a carving knife, before he manages to escape back to his grandmother.
 The witches all turn into mice within a few minutes, having had massive overdoses just like the narrator.
 The hotel staff and the guests all panic and unknowingly end up killing the Grand High Witch and all of England's witches.

-Having returned home, the boy and his grandmother devise a plan to rid the world of witches.
-Impersonating the chief of police of Norway on the telephone, she discovers that the Grand High Witch was living in a castle in that country.
-They will travel to the Grand High Witch's Norwegian castle, and use the potion to change her successor and assistants into mice, then release cats to destroy them.
-Using the Grand High Witch's money-making machine and information on witches in various countries, they will try to eradicate them everywhere.
+Having returned home, the boy and his grandmother vow to rid the world of witches.
+Impersonating the chief of police of Norway on the telephone, she discovers that the Grand High Witch was living in a castle there.
+They make plans to travel to the castle, use the potion to change her successor and assistants into mice, then release cats to kill them.
+Using the Grand High Witch's money-making machine and information on witches in various countries, they intend to eradicate them everywhere.
 The grandmother reveals that, as a mouse, the boy will probably only live for about another nine years, but the boy does not mind, as he does not want to outlive his grandmother (she reveals that she is also likely to live for only nine more years), as he would hate to have anyone else look after him.